AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/payments/cybersource-payment-from-admin-and-front-on-different-domains-not-processed.md

 1. Select Cybersource as the payment method.
 1. Submit order.

- <span class="wysiwyg-underline">Expected result</span>: Order is placed with no issues.
+ <u>Expected result</u>: Order is placed with no issues.

- <span class="wysiwyg-underline">Actual result</span>: The Order page shows a loading icon, but the order is never placed.
+ <u>Actual result</u>: The Order page shows a loading icon, but the order is never placed.
 The error is displayed in console.

 ## Solution